jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
-- Thursday:
+- Pathfinding: Need pathfinding so you can't just hide and get all your mana back
-    - Need pathfinding so you can't just hide and get all your mana back
+- Setup Buffer with social medias and start a following
 ---
 Finish Content:
 - More spells: